 Best practice for multi-language websites

-If you operate in a territory and wish to offer your buying experience in your target market's languages, then we've compiled this guide to show you how to do it for the best possible experience at the moment.
+If you operate in a territory and wish to offer your buying experience in multiple languages, then this guide will show you how to do it for the best possible experience.

 Let's assume you are a Canadian company and wish to have 2 versions of your checkout, one in English and one in French.